mumtazmuttahir/FlutterLoginSignUP/loginSignup/README.md

 ## Credits

-It is a work on https://github.com/abuanwar072, and not my original.
+It is a work of https://github.com/abuanwar072, and not my original.

 I am just copying it for the sack of practice.